 In 1980, Lathrop moved to Chicago where she joined Adams, Starr, and other social reformers at the Hull House.
 During the depression years of the early '90s Lathrop served as a volunteer investigator of relief applicants, visiting homes to document the needs of the families.
 In 1893, Lathrop was appointed as the first ever woman member of the Illinois State Board of Charities, beginning her lifelong work in civil service reform - advocating for the training of professional social workers and standardizing employment procedures.

 In 1912, President Taft created the United States Children's Bureau and appointed Lathrop as the first head of that bureau, becoming the first woman to head any federal bureau in United States history.
-Lathrop directed research into child labor, infant mortality, mother mortality, juvenile delinquency, mothers' pensions, and illegitimacy.
+Lathrop directed research into child labor, infant mortality, maternal mortality, juvenile delinquency, mothers' pensions, and illegitimacy.
 In 1921, she helped pass the Sheppard-Towner Act, which provided federal aid to states to advance care for mothers and their children.

 Lathrop resigned in 1922 and returned to Rockford.
 She stayed active in several reformist movements and became president of the Illinois League of Women Voters.
-She also was part of the Child Welfare Committee in the League of Nations, and fought against juvenile capital punishment up until her death in 1932.
+She also was part of the Child Welfare Committee in the League of Nations and fought against juvenile capital punishment up until her death in 1932.

 Jodi Benson (1961 - Present)